SciKnowEngine/SciKnowEngine.github.io/_posts/2017-05-19-DontBeATroll.md

 wizards and trolls.

-Now, the [mission statement of the 314 Action nonprofit group](http://www.314action.org/mission-1/), reveals them to be clearly on the Wizard's team.
+Now, the [mission statement of the 314 Action nonprofit group](http://www.314action.org/mission-1/), reveals them to be clearly on the Wizards' team.
 Their primary goal to empower scientific information to carry further within the process of setting policy, either by electing scientifically-trained politicians or by empowering data-driven policy and scientific research within society.